Disability Insurance

 Insurance cost can be affected by health history.
 Cost will be lower when there is little history.

-How much coverage can you get?
+How much disability insurance can you get?

 Your income will dictate how much coverage you are eligible for.
 Each insurance company will have it's own guidelines as to what percentage of your income they will insure.